prowler-cloud/prowler/docs/tutorials/aws/securityhub.md

 prowler --security-hub --quiet
 ```

-You can also use the `--send-sh-only-fails` argument to the command to save all the findings in the Prowler outputs but just to send only FAIL findings to AWS Security Hub:
+You can use, instead of the `-q/--quiet` argument, the `--send-sh-only-fails` argument to save all the findings in the Prowler outputs but just to send FAIL findings to AWS Security Hub:

 ```sh
 prowler --security-hub --send-sh-only-fails